MicrosoftDocs/cloud-adoption-framework/docs/adopt/index.md

 - ***Key benefits:*** Improve predictive analytics, performance, and adaptability.

-Application innovation can improve a company's market position and unlock new technical capabilities.
+Application innovation can improve your company's market position and unlock new technical capabilities.
 AI-powered applications can automate existing business processes and provide new ways to engage with customers.
 Several strategies are available.
 Each strategy supports a distinct value and outcome:

 - ***Rearchitecting***: Extend and optimize the architecture for cloud capabilities and scale.
 - ***Rebuilding***: Rebuild the code base by using cloud-native technologies.